rmkatti/skymapper/README.rst

 **Fig 1)** Least Hits Maps of the one-year evolution of the SPHEREx Deep-Sky Survey.
 Clockwise from upper left: Day 91, Day 183, Day 273, 1 Year.
-Least hits maps color each sky pixel by the least number of times it was viewed over all wavelengths of the spectrophotometer (see "What is skymapper?" section for more details).
+Least hits maps color each sky pixel by the minimum number of views over all wavelengths of the spectrophotometer
+(see point 6 of "What is skymapper?" section for more details).
 All plots are looking down on the north celestial pole.

 What is SPHEREx?